treeman/jonashietala/posts/2010-01-16-the_chronicles_of_bim_the_100_fake_afros.markdown

 ![](/images/games/thumbs/afro2.png)
 ![](/images/games/thumbs/afro3.png)

 Bullet masher - can you keep up with 100 enemies at the screen?
-Try it!

 # Instruction